 The University District Vision encourages University and City employees to live in the City they work, thereby reducing commutes, strengthening neighborhoods, and supporting our local economy.
 Learn about the people who have successfully used this program to purchase homes in College Park.

-Read about first home buyer’s profile here, our second profile here, our third profile here, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, fifteenth, sixteenth, seventeenth, eighteenth, nineteenth, twentieth , twenty-first and twenty-second
+Read about first home buyer’s profile here, our second profile here, our third profile here, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, fifteenth, sixteenth, seventeenth, eighteenth, nineteenth, twentieth , twenty-first, twenty-second, twenty-third and twenty-fourth

 ERIC, SHELBY AND AUDRA BYRD

 Eric and Shelby’s lease near the Prince George’s Plaza Metro station was coming up and they decided to look at purchasing a home in the area.
 As self-described “anti-commuters” they wanted to stay close to both the University and to transportation that would help Shelby take the train to work, where she is a Dynamic Training Professional/Instructional Designer for a company downtown.
 “Being close to work is so important to us,” Eric explained, “a long commute is a big part of your life!”

 While they looked at houses in College Park, Hyattsville, Greenbelt, Berwyn Heights, Beltsville, Takoma Park, and Silver Spring, when they found the Homeownership Program, they decided College Park was the option for them.
 “It was a ‘no-brainer’ for us,” said Eric.
 Eric has been working in the IT Services Department since 2001 and has seen the positive changes in the area.